owulveryck/owulveryck.github.io/content/post/20240422-learning-by-doing-rag.md

 ## Context

-In this article, I will delve into the concept of RAG, but not from the usual explanation.
-My goal is more or less to write a RAG nearly _from scratch_ to see it as a pure engineering problem.
+In this article, I will explore the concept of RAG, but not in the typical way.
+My aim is to essentially create a RAG from the beginning to view it as a purely engineering problem.

-Learning by doing _from scratch_ will allow me to:
+Starting from scratch will enable me to:

-- eventually discover a kind of [exaptation](https://en.wikipedia.org/wiki/Exaptation) that will, hopefully, guide my decisions as an engineer to seek in a certain direction.
+- potentially uncover a form of exaptation that can inform my decisions as an engineer and guide me in a specific direction.
-- to clarify the points of confusion I may have in understanding the system.
+- clarify any points of confusion I may have in comprehending the system.

 **Note:** The _from scratch_ approach is difficult because the generation of the embedding is linked to the model and tokenization, but let's consider it as _from scratch_ for the Engineering part, which will be sufficient for me.

 As a bootstrap, I used the information from [this article](https://eli.thegreenplace.net/2023/retrieval-augmented-generation-in-go/) because it's clear and written in Go, and I am fluent in that language.
-No worries, this isn't an article about Go.
-I have no additional insights to offer beyond the original article, which is already quite lucid.
+I have no additional insights to offer beyond the original article on the technical part (the author made a great job).

+Therefore, this isn't an article about Go, but really an article about IT engineering.

 In this article, I will write the step by step method I used to write a simple (and non-efficient nor effective) RAG, but I will also note the **discoveries** that may be useful for my work as a consultant and engineer.

 ## The use case

 In the introductory section, I outlined the anticipated **outcome** I am aiming for.
-This result revolves around discovering the partial answers to the question: "**What is the engineering role in the setup of a application powered by AI**".
+This result revolves around discovering the partial answers to the question: "**What is the engineering role in the setup of an application powered by AI**".
 To effectively steer my actions towards this goal, I require a use-case.
 This use-case should have a clearly defined **output** that signifies the conclusion of this experiment.

 Below is the detailed description of the use-case: